Mountain View High School (Washington): Performing Arts

+In 2025, the school's top jazz band was invited and will have the opportunity to perform for the second time at the Midwest Clinic in December.

 Athletics

-Mountain View participates in the Greater St. Helens 3A league and is a member of the Washington Interscholastic Athletics Association (WIAA).
+Mountain View participates in the Greater St. Helens 3A league and is a member of the Washington Interscholastic Athletics Association.
 The school has been league champs in football in 2016, 2017, and 2018.
 The school colors are royal blue, emerald green, and white.
-The school's mascot is Thunder, as represented by Thor and Thundra (a god and goddess that ride in a chariot wielding thunder bolts).
-However the school now uses Thunder Man as a mascot in pep rallies and assemblies.

-Recently the school has been using a character called Blueman, though it is unclear whether he is replacing or supplementing Thunder Man.
+The school's mascot, Thunder, is represented by Thor and Thundra.
+The school has continued to rack up league championships in soccer with the most recent being the 2024 team captained by Christian Wilson and Owen Lough.

 Over the past decade, an intense rivalry has developed between Mountain View and Evergreen High School.
 This rivalry is generally lighthearted, but has been known to spark fights and small riots at sporting events involving the two schools, including recent acts of vandalism to both schools prior to game.
-Another rival of Mountain View High School is Union High School.